magepages/mpdocs/docs/membership/index.md

 - **Allow Upgrading Membership**:
   - If **Yes** is selected, the current membership will be allowed to upgrade even when it is not expired.
 Showing a **upgrade** button on **My Membership** at frontend.
 You can click the **Upgrade** button to upgrade the membership package at a better price and offer, and the site only has membership levels higher than the current membership.
 Show extra fields as following:

-    - **Upgrading Cost**: Choose the type of cost upgrade when you can upgrade your current membership:
+    - **Upgrading Cost**: Choose the type of cost upgrade when customer can upgrade your current membership:
-      - **Full Price**: When upgrading membership, the price will be calculated according to new membership and not deducted even if the old membership has not expired.
+      - **Full Price**: When upgrading membership, the price will be calculated according to new membership price and not be discounted even if the old membership has not expired.
       - **Deducted by Remaining Membership Duration**: When upgrading membership, the price will be deducted by the old membership if membership has not expired.
-Example: The old Membership you bought has a duration of 2 months, the price is $ 60.
-After 1 month of membership use, you want to use another membership with more convenience and benefits but the old membership hasn't expired.
-When buying another membership, your membership price is deducted by the amount of the remaining time of the old membership.
+Example: The old Membership you bought has a duration of 2 months, the price is $60.
+After 1 month of membership use, you want to use another membership which cost $100 but the old membership hasn't expired.
+When buying this new membership, your membership price is deducted by the amount of the remaining time of the old membership (which means that you only have to pay $70)

   - If you select **No**, you will not be allowed to upgrade membership if the membership is not expired.